Coping with death and bereavement as a health and social care professional

 Dead Patients Club

 Dr Ken Donaldson, Medical Director for an NHS Health Board shares some reflections on his clinical career; in particular remembering some of the patients that had died.
-As healthcare professionals we may affected by the death of someone who we are close to, but we can also be impacted by the death of a patient.
+As healthcare professionals we may be affected by the death of someone who we are close to, but we can also be impacted by the death of a patient.
 The film is to remind us all that it can be very real and long lasting.

 Click the image to the right to watch the video or here to view it on the NHS Education for Scotland Vimeo channel.